2ptr/Mallet/README.md

 # Mallet
 Mallet is a tool to convert raw shellcode payloads into PE droppers.
-It features evasion options with multiple encryption and obfuscation methods and templates for common C2 frameworks.
+It features simple static evasion options with multiple encryption and obfuscation methods and templates for common C2 frameworks.
+Mallet is not meant to be a deep evasion tool, just a quick converter to bypass basic AV solutions like Windows Defender.

 ## Usage
 Raw shellcode is read in from a specified file: